 The Tragedy of Antony and Cleopatra Theme of Power

-Power in Antony and Cleopatra is ostensibly a political force, as the play turns around the competition between Antony and Caesar for dominance in Rome.
-But it has other facets too, most notably the effect of love as an overpowering force.
+As Kanye once said, "No one man should have all that power."
+And we agree.
+Power in Antony and Cleopatra is ostensibly a political force, as the play centers on the competition between Antony and Caesar for dominance in Rome.
+Not just Rome, but the entire Roman Empire.
+Check out this map to get an idea of just how huge of an area that is.
+But it has other facets, too, most notably the effect of love as an overpowering force.
 Antony refuses to be dominated by Caesar, but he willingly submits his love and allegiance to Cleopatra.
 Power is thus a political and a personal force, one that impacts the desires of individuals in both realms.

 Questions About Power